Routine Passport Renewal for Applicants Aged 16 and Over

 - Social Security Number: If the applicant does not currently have an SSN then he/she should fill in the passport application SSN box # 5 with zeros.

 - Current or expiring passport: If your passport is damaged or mutilated, contact us.
+This mailbox is being monitored during office hours only.

 - Photo: One current U.S. standard size passport photograph for biometric passports.
 French photo booth photographs are NOT acceptable for U.S. passport issuance.
 All photos must have a white background.
 Do NOT staple or paperclip the photo to your application.